fab966/digi-faq/README.md

 ## Features

 - **FAQs**
-  Configure between 3 and 12 FAQ entries per module instance (or as set in parameters).
+  Configure between 3 and 12 FAQ entries.
 - **Dual Answer Format**
   For each question, provide:
   - A **public, extended answer** (rich HTML)